SigmaX-ai/illex/README.md

 }
 ```

-Because this thing sprouts random JSONs, it's called Illex, like the little
+Because this thing spouts random JSONs, it's called Illex, like the little
 squid species.